Calibration of the momentum scale of a particle physics detector using the Armenteros-Podolanski plot: Discussion and conclusions

 \section{Discussion and conclusions}

 In this work, we studied a method for improving the precision of the momentum scale of a particle physics detector.
 We presented a method, in which we fit the masses in the Armenteros-Podolanski space with a transformation of variables that allows us to improve the precision in the binning of the space.
 This is a key feature since in this space the decay of interest appears as an horizontal line which allows us to do a fine rectangular binning around the data points of interest of the decay.
-We illustrated the method using decays of particles with strange quarks with a high rate of production.
+We illustrated the method using $K_S^0\rightarrow\pi^+\pi^-$ decays.

 The motivation for using the Armenteros space rather than the traditional fits to well-known resonances is that this allows us to use the mass of the decay products for performing the calibration, such as that of the pion.
 We perform the study in an ideal case.
-To adapt the method to a more realistic situation, one could, for instance, generate the pseudo-experiments using a fast simulation that takes into account experimental effects, such as acceptance, momentum resolution, and radiation of soft bremsstrahlung photons in the $V^0$ decays.
+To adapt the method to a more realistic situation, one could, for instance, generate the pseudo-experiments using a fast simulation that takes into account experimental effects, such as acceptance, momentum resolution, internal alignments, energy loss, path through the magnet, and radiation of soft bremsstrahlung photons in the $V^0$ decays.
 The ultimate precision of the method can be further by fitting for the mass of the proton in the $\Lambda^0 \rightarrow p\pi^{-}$ decay, which is known to a precision better than $10^{-8}$, or by fitting for the mass of the muon -known at the $10^{-8}$ level- in $J/\psi\rightarrow\mu\mu$ decays.
+Interestingly, one can also look at the mass of the same child particle (for example, the muon), at different mass peaks (e.g., charmonia and bottmonia) to check for kinematic dependency of the momentum bias as well as for self-consistency of the method.
+Of course, the final accuracy of the obtained result will depend on how systematic effects related to detector description are handled.
 The implementation on GPUs facilitates the speedy generation of a large number of mass hypotheses with in a fine binning.
 Moreover, using this approach, a single experiment can determine the masses of many observed particles using its own data (and understanding of its detector effects) and relying only on a single external input (which could be chosen to be, for example, the well-known proton or muon masses).
-The method can also be used to search for non-SM quasi-stable charged particles.
+The method can also be used to search for beyond-SM quasi-stable charged particles.